 Goal: The learner will be able to appropriately screen for and identify substance abuse, plan and implement a tailored brief intervention, and will apply the SBI approach to substance abuse problems by individualizing these clinical skills to different patients.
 The learner will be able to improve care management and referral skills for patients with relatively more severe substance use problems and improve follow-up and brief treatment skills for patients with substance use problems.
 The learner will apply all SBIRT clinical skills learned in several simulated cases with a variety of substance use problems.

-Select and utilize tobacco, alcohol, and drug use screening tools
+Select and utilize tobacco, alcohol, and drug use screening tools with patients.

-Perform brief interventions for tobacco and substance use problems
+Perform brief interventions for tobacco and substance use problems with patients.

 Refer patients to the appropriate type of substance abuse treatment center and/or specialist

 Follow-up with and reassess patients who receive treatment for substance abuse or tobacco use

 Apply the SBIRT approach to substance use problems at a comprehensive and integrated level by individualizing screening, brief interventions, and referral for different patients.

 Activity Credit: Obtaining credit for participation in this activity requires that you complete the pre-assessments, work through the modules (including all in-module interactive activities), complete the post-assessments with a 70% score on the post-test, and then request credit.
 At the end of the activity, you will be instructed on how to print out a certificate for your records.